juanjocarin/juanjocarin.github.io/README.md

     CONENTO – Madrid, Spain (working remotely)

     + Designed and implemented the ETL pipeline for a predictive model of traffic on the main roads in eastern Spain (a project for the Spanish government).
+    + Automated scripts in R to extract, transform, clean (incl. anomaly detection), and load into MySQL data from multiple data sources: road traffic sensors, accidents, road works, weather.

 + Jun.
 2014 – Sep.
 2014: DATA SCIENTIST

     CONENTO – Madrid, Spain

-    + Designed an experiment for Google Spain (conducted in October 2014) to measure the impact of YouTube ads on the sales of a car manufacturer’s dealer network.
+    + Designed an experiment for Google Spain (conducted in October 2014) to measure the impact of YouTube ads on the sales of a car manufacturer's dealer network.
+    + A matched-pair, cluster-randomized design, which involved selecting the test and control groups from a sample of 50+ cities in Spain (where geo-targeted ads were possible) based on their sales-wise similarity over time, using wavelets (and R).

 #### Management – Sales (Electrical Eng.)